Dallas Motorcycle Accident Lawyer

 This is especially true when it comes to the insurance companies representing the at-fault driver.
 These companies often play games.
 Sometimes, they make lowball settlement offers and insist they can’t pay a penny more.
 Other times, they do everything they can to pay you nothing at all.

 Worst of all, their scare tactics sometimes work.
 That’s because there’s a bias against motorcyclists.
-Some people think they’re always to blame and that all motorcyclists are reckless thrill-seekers.
+Some people think they’re always to blame and that all bikers are reckless thrill-seekers.

 Should I file a lawsuit?